 Top sun safety tips:

-- Protect your skin with clothing, and don’t forget to wear a hat that protects your face, neck and ears, and a pair of UV protective sunglasses.
-Lip blocks are also widely available to protect your lips from the sun.
+- Protect your skin with clothing.
+Ensure that you wear a hat that protects your face, neck and ears, and a pair of UV protective sunglasses.

-- It may be worth taking Vitamin D supplement tablets (available from health food stores) as strictly avoiding sunlight can reduce Vitamin D levels.
+- It may be worth taking vitamin D supplement tablets (available from health food stores) as strictly avoiding sunlight can reduce your vitamin D levels.

 Vitamin D advice